Tetangga Masa Gitu?

 Tetangga Masa Gitu? (often abbreviated to TMG; English: What An Annoying Neighbour!) is a sitcom that follows the daily lives of two couples.
 The first couple, Adi and Angela, has been married for ten years, and the second couple, Bastian and Bintang, is newly married.
 This sitcoms compares the long- and newly married couples with their daily problems that they face.
 They live in the same block and are neighbors.
-The series premiered on March 20, 2014, on NET.
+The series premiered on March 20th 2014 on NET,and since July 25th 2024, on Netflix.